samkenxstream/turnkey-triumph-326606_SamKenX-dbtester/README.md

 - Need help with running this testing suite
 - Questions about test results

-We keep full logs here and cloud storage(when it's over 1MB):
+We keep all logs at cloud storage:

 - https://console.cloud.google.com/storage/browser/dbtester-results